GeorgeDurieux/USA-Phone-Number-Validator/README.md

 HTML5<br />
 CSS3 (with flexbox and gradients for styling)<br />
-JavaScript (for validation logic and interactivity)
+JavaScript (for validation logic and interactivity)<br />
+Regular Expressions (Regex)<br />
+Regular expressions play a crucial role in JavaScript for validating and formatting phone numbers.
+They enable the application to define specific patterns and rules for acceptable phone number formats, ensuring accurate validation and consistent formatting across different input formats.

 **LICENSE:**